 The result of Apple’s failure to license Mac OS meant that, by the mid-1990s, Windows had become the standard.
 Mac OS suffered as a bit player.

-Despite that fact, in December 1994 Apple actually tied for the world’s largest desktop personal computer maker.
-Apple took 12 percent of the market, as did Packard Bell.
-Following the front-runners, Compaq grabbed 11 percent, IBM got 9 percent, Dell got 6 percent, Gateway 2000 got 5 percent and Hewlett-Packard got 3 percent.
+Despite that fact, in December 1994 Apple actually tied Packard Bell for world’s largest desktop personal computer maker.
+They both took 12% of the market, followed by Compaq at 11%, IBM at 9%, Dell at 6%, Gateway 2000 at 5% and Hewlett-Packard at 3%.

 Just as with Android versus iOS today, Apple dominated hardware sales while its proprietary software remained in the minority.

 Alongside the Power Computing deal that went down on this day in 1994, Apple also reached an agreement with Radius, allowing that company to produce Mac clones as well.

-Mac clones: Not such a good deal after all
+Mac clones: Not such a good deal for Apple after all

 Apple CFO Fred Anderson later worked out that the licensing strategy cost the company money.
 The $50 fee Apple got for every clone Mac sold didn’t come close to recouping the money lost from people choosing to buy third-party Macs instead of more-expensive official ones.

 The deal lasted until August 5, 1997, when Apple became locked in a standoff with Power Computing.
-Cupertino did a bit of legal jiujitsu, introducing Mac OS 8 and then arguing that the licensing deal for third parties did not extend further than System 7.
+Cupertino did a clever bit of legal jiujitsu, introducing Mac OS 8 and then arguing that the licensing deal for third parties did not extend further than System 7.

 In the end, Apple settled the deal by buying Power Computing’s Mac business for $100 million.
 That brought an end to the Macintosh clone era.
 It also cleared the way for the return of Steve Jobs to reverse Apple’s fortunes.

 Do you remember the clone Mac era?
 If so, do you have fond or less-than-fond memories of the third-party Macs of that time?
 Leave your thoughts and other recollections below.